RediSearch/RediSearch/docs/python_client.md

 Create the search index.
-Creating an existing index juts updates its properties
+Creating an existing index just updates its properties

 ### Parameters: